TechGrounds-Cloud8/cloud8-archana-sekarr/PROJECT-01/Time logs/TimeLogs_Week4_1.0.md

 ### Challenges

-- My codes were quite misaligned.
+My codes were quite misaligned.

 ### Solutions

-- Should learn to clean up codes and how to format so that I dont encounter this for version1.1
+Should learn to clean up codes and how to format so that I dont encounter this for version1.1

 ### Learnings

-- It was nice to revisit everything I had done scratch for this project to prepare the documentation.
+It was nice to revisit everything I had done scratch for this project to prepare the documentation.
 Quite proud of myself :D

+## Log 28-07-2022

+### Daily Report

+Finished all documentation and practised for tomorrow's sprint review

+### Challenges

+ While presenting, i forgot to share my codes often due to nervousness.

+### Solutions

+ Practised couple of times to overcome the challenges

+### Learnings

+ I went through the KC labs and completed all the Knowledge checks.

+## Log 29-07-2022

+### Daily Report

+Sprint review for version 1.0

+### Challenges

+none

+### Solutions

+none
+### Learnings

+Preparation for the presentation and clean-up codes.